 Prerequisites: NURS 320, NURS 321, NURS322, NURS 325.
 Corequisites: NURS 370, NURS 371.
 Clinical Course: Emphasis on cognitive and psychomotor skill development to plan, implement, and evaluate care outcomes for adults of all ages receiving care in acute settings.
 Focus on development of clinical judgment in symptom and disease assessment and management.

-This elective course will prepare students working in health care to respond with sensitivity to the needs and preferences that culturally and linquistically diverse patients/consumers bring to the health encounter.
-Students will learn strategies to provide culturally and linguistically appropriare services (CLAS), so that access to care, to quality of care, and, ultimately, health outcomes may be improved.
+This elective course will prepare students working in health care to respond with sensitivity to the needs and preferences that culturally and linguistically diverse patients/consumers bring to the health encounter.
+Students will learn strategies to provide culturally and linguistically appropriate services (CLAS), so that access to care, to quality of care, and, ultimately, health outcomes may be improved.

 This elective course affords the opportunity to apply knowledge and understanding of the impact of socioeconomic and political influences on the health and well-being of individuals and communities in a "low-resource setting."
 Students will participate in a learning program in which they will live and work in the culturally diverse setting, experiencing the challenges to population-focused healthcare in the area.
 Students will also participate in community-based partnerships to meet the health disparities of the population, and they will have the opportunity to participate in interventions that help to address these disparities.